 As we said earlier, iOS mobile app development tends to be less costly than Android one.
 The main reason behind this is the number of devices an iOS developer has to consider.
 There are only a few models of iPhones and iPads, so it’s much easier to design and build an app that works well on all of them.
 Easier development process = less working hours = less money!

 Additionally, the process of creating an iOS app is generally simpler and more straightforward than that of Android.
 This is because Android apps have to be designed for various devices with different screen sizes and resolutions.
+Learn how much time it takes to develop an app!

 App store approval process